-1) Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender, gender identity or expression, or sex, with an understanding of appropriate appearance, language, and conduct, which will strengthen student's self-image and promote confidence to learn.
+- Maintain and encourage a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender, gender identity or expression, or sex, with an understanding of appropriate appearance, language, and conduct, which will strengthen student's self-image and promote confidence to learn. - 2.
+Be prepared to teach.

-- 2) Be prepared to teach. - 3) Demonstrate interest in teaching; concern for student well-being, achievement, and educational progress; and respond appropriately to the individual needs of each student. - 4) Know and be able to apply effective classroom/building behavior management techniques and the non-violent crisis intervention philosophy and techniques. - 5) Communicate to students and parents that which is important to each student's emotional, social, behavioral, and academic progress, including but not limited to: - a.
-Course objectives and requirements, - b.
-Marking/grading procedures, - c.
-Assignment deadlines, - d.
-Expectations for students, - e.
-Classroom discipline plan, - f.
-Building-wide behavior management plan. - 6) Communicate regularly with students, parents, and other teachers concerning growth and achievement. - 7) Adhere to the Code of Conduct for the BOCES and district-based school in which teachers or itinerant staff are providing services.
-In addition, know school/BOCES policies, rules, and Codes of Conduct, and enforce them in a fair and consistent manner. - 8) Confront issues of discrimination, bullying, and harassment in any situation that threatens the emotional or physical health or safety of any students, school employee, or any person who is lawfully on BOCES property or at a BOCES function. - 9) Report incidents of discrimination, bullying, and harassment that are witnessed or otherwise brought to a teacher's attention to the building administrator, Civil Rights Compliance Officer, or Dignity Act Coordinator (DAC), as appropriate, in a timely manner. - 10) Report to the State Education Department any known incident of testing misconduct by a certified educator or any known conduct by a non-certified individual involved in the handling, administration, or scoring of state assessments in violation of New York State law.
-This report will be made in accordance with directions and procedures established by the Commissioner to maintain the security and confidential integrity of State assessments.
+- 3. Demonstrate interest in teaching; concern for student well-being, achievement, and educational progress; and respond appropriately to the individual needs of each student. - 4.
+Know and be able to apply effective classroom/building behavior management techniques and the non-violent crisis intervention philosophy and techniques. - 5.
+Communicate to students and parents that which is important to each student's emotional, social, behavioral, and academic progress, including but not limited to: - a) Course objectives and requirements, - b) Marking/grading procedures, - c) Assignment deadlines, - d) Expectations for students, - e) Classroom discipline plan, - f) Building-wide behavior management plan. - 6.
+Communicate regularly with students, parents, and other teachers concerning growth and achievement. - 7.
+Adhere to the Code of Conduct for the BOCES and district-based school in which teachers or itinerant staff are providing services.
+In addition, know school/BOCES policies, rules, and Codes of Conduct, and enforce them in a fair and consistent manner. - 8.
+Confront issues of discrimination, bullying, and harassment in any situation that threatens the emotional or physical health or safety of any students, school employee, or any person who is lawfully on BOCES property or at a BOCES function. - 9.
+Report incidents of discrimination, bullying, and harassment that are witnessed or otherwise brought to a teacher's attention to the building administrator, Civil Rights Compliance Officer, Title IX Coordinator, or Dignity Act Coordinator (DAC), as appropriate, in a timely manner. - 10.
+Report to the State Education Department any known incident of testing misconduct by a certified educator or any known conduct by a non-certified individual involved in the handling, administration, or scoring of state assessments in violation of New York State law.
+This report will be made in accordance with directions and procedures established by the Commissioner to maintain the security and confidential integrity of State assessments. - 11.
+Act as role models for students, maintain appropriate personal boundaries with students, and refrain from engaging in any behavior that could reasonably lead to even the appearance of impropriety.
+Inappropriate fraternization of staff with students is against BOCES policy.
+Employees are expected to maintain a professional, ethical relationship with students and all other BOCES stakeholder groups. - 12.
+Protect students' personally identifiable information (PII) following guidelines outlined by the BOCES' Data Protection Officer, and participate in the annual data privacy and security awareness training offered to all staff.